Decoding Double Letters: A Deep Dive into Words with Repeated Consonants and Vowels

 - Suffixes: When adding suffixes like "-ing," "-ed," or "-er" to words ending in a single consonant preceded by a single vowel (e.g., "run," "hop," "swim"), the final consonant is often doubled.
 This rule helps maintain the short vowel sound.

 - Root Words: Many words with double letters retain them when forming related words or derivatives.
-For example, "run" becomes "running" and "runner."
+Here's one way to look at it: "run" becomes "running" and "runner."

 - Exceptions: There are always exceptions to spelling rules.
 Mastering English orthography requires practice, exposure, and memorization.
 Consistent reading and writing are crucial for solidifying spelling knowledge.